openfaas/community-cluster/docs/README.md

 faas-cli new --list
 ```

 You don't have to pick Go, but I'll do that in this example.
+If you'd like to try Node.js and Express.js, try the [New User Guide](https://docs.openfaas.com/openfaas-cloud/user-guide/).

 > Note: see appendix for additional templates available on the community cluster.